WiIIson/EMGFlow-Python-Package/docs/reference/access-files.md

 # `access_files` Module Documentation

-These functions provide helper methods for accessing files, and are mostly used internally by the package.
+These functions access files, set up file structures for working with sEMG signals, and load EMGFlow's built-in dataset.
+The functions are mostly used internally by the package.

 ## Module Structure